andi-g/cities/README.md

 cities
 ======

-Animation of the location of the biggest cities over time
+Animation of the location of the biggest cities over time.

+This is a project to test different D3 capabilities and behaviors.